zzy0814/MY_MedRAG_20250918/appendix/README.md

 ## Appendix A. Doctor Evaluation Framework

 To comprehensively evaluate the performance of MedRAG, we engaged experienced medical professionals to assess the system's responses using the QUEST (Quality, Understanding, Expression, Safety, and Trust) evaluation framework proposed by Tam et al. [1].
-This framework provides a multi-dimensional assessment of LLM responses across five key dimensions:
+This framework provides a multi-dimensional human evaluation of medical LLM responses across five key dimensions:

 1. **Quality of Information**: Evaluates the accuracy, relevance, currency, comprehensiveness, consistency, agreement, and usefulness of the information provided in the responses.